-Our Class A Ordinary Shares are currently listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "PGY."
-On November 16, 2022, the last reported sales price of our Class A Ordinary Shares was \$1.19 per share.
+Our Class A Ordinary Shares and public warrants are traded on The Nasdaq Capital Market ("Nasdaq") under the symbols "PGY" and "PGYWW," respectively.
+On December 5, 2022, the closing price of our Class A Ordinary Shares was \$0.89 per share, and the closing price of our public warrants was \$0.12 per warrant.
 The Class A Ordinary Shares have recently experienced extreme volatility in price and trading volume.
-From June 23, 2022 to November 16, 2022, the closing price of Class A Ordinary Shares on Nasdaq ranged from as low as \$1.19 to as high as \$29.95 and daily trading volume ranged from approximately 51,333 to 66,396,597 shares.
+From June 23, 2022 to December 5, 2022, the closing price of Class A Ordinary Shares on Nasdaq ranged from as low as \$0.89 to as high as \$29.95 and daily trading volume ranged from approximately \$1,333 to 66,396,597 shares.
 During this time, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume.
-Please see "Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants-The price of the Class A Ordinary Shares and the price of the public warrants have been and may continue to be volatile" and the other risk factors in the section titled "Risk Factors"
+Please see "Risk Factors-Risks Related to Ownership of our Class A Ordinary Shares and Warrants-The price of the Class A Ordinary Shares and the price of the public warrants have been and may continue to be volatile." and the other risk factors in the section titled "Risk Factors."